 National Ravioli Day is observed each year on March 20th.
 As one of the food holidays, it is very popular with pasta lovers.

-Add chocolate to the pasta or cream cheese stuffing and a caramel sauce, the dish quickly becomes a dessert!
+- Many popular recipes bake or deep fry the ravioli.
+With chocolate added to the pasta or cream cheese stuffing and a caramel sauce, the dish quickly becomes a dessert!

-- The first mentions of Ravioli was in the 14th century.
+- The first mentions of Ravioli was in the 14th century Venus.

 - The word ravioli is from an old Italian word riavvolgere (“to wrap”)